10 Construction Site Security Solutions That Prevent Theft on Los Angeles Jobsites

 Motion-Activated High-Intensity Lighting

-Proper lighting enhances night-color camera performance, allowing operators to see clothing colors, facial features, and vehicle details that infrared cameras miss.
-This improves both deterrence and evidence quality.
+Proper lighting enhances night color camera performance, allowing Intervention Specialists to see clothing colors, facial features, and vehicle details that standard infrared cameras miss.
+This improves both deterrence and evidence quality when law enforcement needs footage for prosecution.

 Use Visible Security Signage

-Signs that clearly state monitoring and consequences make thieves think twice.
-"24/7 Video Monitoring.
-All Activity Recorded and Reported to Police."
-Visible signage at entry points, along perimeter fencing, and near material storage reinforces that this jobsite isn't an easy target.
+Signs that clearly state monitoring and consequences make thieves reconsider.
+"24/7 Live Video Monitoring.
+All Activity Reported to Police."
+Visible signage at entry points, along perimeter fencing, and near material storage reinforces that this jobsite is actively watched.
+Thieves looking for quick, undetected theft move on when they see active monitoring signage before they ever test the perimeter.

 6. Strengthen Perimeter and Access Controls